Latin American soccer fans cheer FIFA corruption sweep

 COPA AMERICA AFFECTED?

-Another two soccer officials - Nicolas Leoz, a Paraguayan who used to be head of South American soccer body CONMEBOL; and Jack Warner, a former FIFA vice-president and CONCACAF head from Trinidad and Tobago - were also named in the U.S. indictment.
+Another two soccer officials - Nicolas Leoz, a Paraguayan who used to be head of South American soccer body CONMEBOL; and Jack Warner, a former FIFA vice-president and CONCACAF head from Trinidad and Tobago - were also named in the U.S. indictment, together with four marketing executives.

-A judge granted Warner, who faces 12 charges, TT$2.5 million (US$400,000) bail when he appeared in court in Port of Spain on Wednesday, although local TV reported he did not have adequate asset documents on him to post bail so he was spending the night in jail.
-His lawyers planned to secure his release on Thursday.
+The U.S. charges run from racketeering and bribery to wire fraud and money laundering.

-"We have a FIFA with millions of dollars and there are players in Uruguay, in Costa Rica, where I'm told they don't earn more than $150 (a month)," former Argentine soccer great Diego Maradona told local TV, adding he was "enjoying" the spectacle of top officials being arrested.
+"We have a FIFA with millions of dollars and there are players in Uruguay, in Costa Rica, where I'm told they don't earn more than $150 (a month)," former Argentine soccer great Diego Maradona told local TV.

+He said he was "enjoying" the spectacle of top soccer officials being arrested.

 The news from Switzerland came at a bad time for Latin American football federations: their showpiece tournament, the Copa America, starts in Chile on June 11.

-There was no suggestion the event would be canceled, and embarrassed national federations quickly put out statements disassociating themselves from corruption.
+There was no suggestion the event would be cancelled, but embarrassed national federations were keeping rather quiet on Wednesday as they digested events.

-The news also comes on the heels of a string of high-profile corruption scandals that have stung Latin American politicians in Brazil, Chile, Guatemala and elsewhere.

-Brazil's soccer body, the CBF, whose new headquarters was inaugurated last year bearing Marin's name, said it would "completely support" any investigation.
+Brazil's soccer body, the CBF, whose new headquarters was inaugurated last year bearing Marin's name, said, however, it would "completely support" any investigation.

+"I don't think it will affect the development of the (Copa America) tournament, but it will cause noise off the pitch ... this is not a minor thing," Harold Mayne-Nicholls, ex-head of Chilean soccer and a Blatter critic, told local radio.

-Brazilian President Dilma Rousseff said investigations should help make local soccer more professional, Costa Rica announced its own investigation, and Bolivian President Evo Morales said FIFA heads should live for soccer, not for enriching themselves.
+Brazilian President Dilma Rousseff said investigations should help make local soccer more professional, and Costa Rica announced its own investigation.

 "He has got to go, he needs a red card," said Juan Escobedo Martinez, 75, a Mexico City taco seller.